 David Mudd is Global Digital and Connected Product Certification Director for BSI.
-He acts as expert and ambassador on the Internet of Things (IoT), supporting the delivery of excellence and expertise across the 195 countries in which BSI operates.
+He acts as expert and ambassador on the IoT, supporting the delivery of excellence and expertise across the 193 countries in which BSI operates.
 He sits on the IoT Security Foundation's working group for testing and certification, and has authored regulatory and technical guidance, written articles for a range of publications and is a successful global, keynote speaker and presenter.